 I love the fact that Jesus kept the message of the Christian lifestyle simple: “You shall love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind, and your neighbor as yourself.”
 (Luke 10:27) Simplified even further we could say: love God and love others.
-At globalLead, we love leaders around the globe by connecting them to God and to one another to experience His love.
 This connecting allows them to be positioned to reach their neighbors for Christ.

 These efforts take various forms in our ministry, but two key forms are seen in the unique connecting platforms locally and globally that we have seen God provide for us.
 From these efforts we have been able to connect people together and position them to connect more deeply with God Himself.
 (The photo above is from our recent launch of the first ever Heart of the Leader in Kenya, Africa.
 Many who attended were those we have connected with in ministry over the past 2 decades.) globalLead mentors are continuing to meet virtually with the participants to continue to care for them and to prepare for Heart of the Leader part 2 in Uganda.